-- Grade 4 materials are vertically aligned and designed for students to build and connect knowledge and skills with and across units and grade levels, as evidenced in the provided "Full Scope and Sequence" section of the Program Overview teacher ancillary resource.
-For example, the content and skills progression is outlined for teacher support for Grades 3-5. - Grade 4 materials include the TEKS Progression visual guide in the Chapter Overview, which displays the vertical alignment and intentional design of content and skills to build and connect student knowledge and skills within and across units.
-The materials present content in a way that builds complexity within and across units and grade levels.
-At the beginning of Chapter 7, the Chapter Overview outlines student knowledge and skills learned in the previous grade levels, broken down into grade-level TEKS, and summarizes the progression from grades 2 through 5 regarding that specific lesson and standard. - In the Teacher eBook, the Chapter Launch page reminds teachers to refer to the "TEKS Refresh" guide if students need support on background knowledge and offers resources for reteaching.
+- Grade 5 materials are vertically aligned and designed for students to build and connect knowledge and skills with and across units and grade levels, as evidenced in the provided "Scope and Sequence" section of the Program Overview teacher ancillary resource.
+The materials connect new learning to previous and future learning within and across grade levels.
+For example, the content and skills progression is outlined for teacher support for Grades 3-5. - Grade 5 materials include the "TEKS Progression" visual guide in the Chapter Overview that displays the vertical alignment and intentional design of content and skills to build and connect student knowledge and skills within and across units.
+In Chapter 5, Overview TEKS Progression, the outline presents the progression of student content building of understanding the topic of energy transformation within and across Grades 4-6. - The materials present content in a way that builds in complexity within and across units and grade levels.
+At the beginning of Chapter 8, the Chapter Overview outlines student knowledge and skills learned in the previous grade levels, broken down into grade-level TEKS, and summarizes the progression from grades 3 through 7.
+Materials state that lessons within the chapter will build in complexity, from teaching students requisite knowledge and skills to engaging them in designing investigations.

+• In the Teacher eBook, the Chapter Launch page reminds teachers to refer to the "TEKS Refresh" guide if students need support on background knowledge and offers resources for reteaching.
 This item was not available for review.
 The materials also include "LearnSmart" review assignments for students to complete.
 This resource is an adaptive reading tool with scaffolded question prompts and built-in remediation resources.
 This item was not available for review.